TheGreyDiamond/Time-MIDI-sender/README.md

 - Update checker
 - Command line arguments

+Known Bugs + Errors:
+- When hitting unload, the code fails

 ### Branches
 There is a main branch, the main branch is kinda stable, it's called `master`.
 There is an unstable development branch, called `dev`.